Middle Eastern crisis (2023–present): January–May 2025

-After the Trump's letter to Iran, IRGC Navy seized two oil tankers in Persian Gulf belonging to Saudis in March 2025.
-The following month, French minister of foreign affairs stated if Iran were to make nuclear weapon war would be inevitable almost, US President Trump stated that Iran wants direct negotiations, and IRGC General Hossein Salami declared Iranians are ready for war though should the US attack first.
-Iranian Foreign Minister also announced Iran and US would start high level indirect negotiations in Oman.
+After Donald Trump's letter to Ali Khamenei, IRGC Navy seized two oil tankers in Persian Gulf belonging to Saudis in March 2025.
+The following month, the French minister of foreign affairs stated that if Iran were to develop a nuclear weapon, war would be almost inevitable.
+US President Trump said that Iran wants direct negotiations, and IRGC General Hossein Salami asserted that Iranians are ready for war should the US attack first.